alixmatthews/parulidae_proctophyllodidae_cophylo/00_PP_20210902/RESULTS/README.md

 # Results from 00_PP_20210902 scripts

-Primarily multiqc reports after each step.
+Multiqc reports after each pre-processing step.

 ## Files in this directory:
 - `00_PP_20210902_a_phylo_multiqc_report.html`